 Dancer and actor Buddy Ebsen was born on April 2, 1908, in Belleville, Illinois.
 He initially pursued medicine, but left school for New York City before graduating.
 His first role was a Broadway chorus spot.
 He made films in the 1930s, but is best known for his film role in Disney’s Davy Crockett series in the 1950s and his television roles on The Beverly Hillbillies and Barnaby Jones.
 He died in 2003.

 Actor and dancer Buddy Ebsen was born Christian Ludolph Ebsen, Jr., on April 2, 1908, in Belleville, Illinois.
 Ebsen's career in show business almost didn't happen.
 His father, a dancer, moved his family, when Ebsen was still young, to Florida.
 His father opened a dance school in Orlando, but he wanted Ebsen to study medicine.
-Ebsen initially started down that path, enrolling in a pre-med program at the University of Florida, but in the middle of his studies, Ebsen's family was wiped out financially.
+Ebsen initially started down that path, enrolling in a pre-med program at the University of Florida; he also studied at Rollins College for a short stint, but in the middle of his studies, Ebsen's family was wiped out financially.

 The young student quit school, feeling as though he could "make it" in showbiz.
 He headed to New York City to take a shot at following in his father's footsteps as a dancer.
 It wasn't long before the talented Ebsen found work, landing a spot in the chorus of a popular Broadway musical entitled Whoopee, which ran a remarkable 379 times.